Upper Swan

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Upper Swan is below the national average.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Upper Swan is below the national average.
 The median income is $41,794 and the average income stands at $50,061.
-In comparison, Greater Perth has a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $45,815 (median) and $54,877 (average).
-Census data indicates that household, family, and personal incomes in Upper Swan rank modestly, between the 20th and 34th percentiles.
-Income analysis reveals that 29.5% of the population falls within the $800 - $1,499 income range, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 32.0%.
-After housing expenses, 86.5% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 6th decile.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% from financial year ending June 2023 to September 2025, current estimates would be approximately $45,815 (median) and $54,877 (average).
+Census data reveals that household, family and personal incomes in Upper Swan rank modestly, between the 20th and 34th percentiles.
+Income analysis shows that 29.5% of the population (536 individuals) fall within the $800 - $1,499 income range, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 32.0%.
+After housing costs, 86.5% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income